dunn0052/kDB/README_PROJECT_GEN.md

 HOW TO GENERATE PROJECT FILES

-    1. Run the apropriate generate* script for whatever you are using
+    1. Source the generateCmakeFiles.sh script like so:
+       . ./generateCmakeFiles.sh
+    2. Optionally add a -d to generate debug files

 EXPANDING PREMAKE